getodk/docs/docs-syntax-guide.rst

     another-page
     this-other-page

 The depth of sections and subsections links to display in the output can be controlled using the :rst:role:`maxdepth` attribute.
-We typically use a depth of ``2``, but you should use your judgement if you feel it should be more or less in any given context.
+We typically use a depth of ``2``, but you should use your judgment if you feel it should be more or less in any given context.

 .. code-block:: rst